potmo/nominate-parser/README.md

 The first book of 1961 doesn't show party affiliation in the records so it is a bit hard to figure out whos who.
 A few question marks remain.

+Seat 52 is empty.
+Seat 31 and 32 is missing.

-Seat 114 and 116 is occupied by two c-members from Malmöhus both called Hansson (Nils G and Stig).
+Seat 114 and 116 is occupied by two c-members from Malmöhus both called Hansson (Nils G/Stig).

-Seat 146 and 147 is occupied by two s-members from Älvsborg Norra both called Andersson (Sven and Ruth).
+Seat 146 and 147 is occupied by two s-members from Älvsborg Norra both called Andersson (Sven/Ruth).

-Seat 120 and 121 is occupied by two s-members from Halland both called Bengtsson (Ingemund and Tore).
+Seat 120 and 121 is occupied by two s-members from Halland both called Bengtsson (Ingemund/Tore).

+Seat 164 and 168 is occupied by two s-members from Värmland both called Andersson (Arvid / Karl-Gustaf)

 Seat 52 is empty in much of the first book of '61.
 It is a s-seat for Östergötland that is later held by Fridolf Thapper.
 There are no votes on that seat in the firsst part of 1961 (until april 26) so it's possible it unoccupied.
 I have counted it as unoccupied.
+Edit: Fridolf Thapper is the speaker from 1960 (17 Jul '60 when Patrik Svensson dies) to 1968.

 > TODO: Make sure the member on seat 52 does not occupy that seat until Thapper appears. i.e. must be a way to set seat as unoccupied. (this should be fixed by setting `member_id` to `null` but there should maybe be a way to set that via the UI?)